mochoabuilds/Blunt-Coffee-index/README.md

 # INTRODUCTION

 * This repository contains the data for the Blunt index, and code for its calculations.
-My research collects blunt prices from more than 100 stores during five to seven days intervals.
-I then estimate the probability a store would price a blunt above the median area price using logistic regression and 5000+ labeled examples.
-From this I create the adjusted Blunt index, that's relative to the income per person in that area.
-This price index signals where purchasing power is changing across a city.
+My research collects blunt prices from more than 200 corner stores during ten to fourteen day intervals.
+I then estimate the probability a store would price a blunt above the city median using multinomial logistic regression, select outcome measures and response variables.
+From this I create the adjusted Blunt index to interpret coefficients as pricing probabilities.
+This index signals where purchasing power is strongest/weakest across a city.

 # SOURCE DATA